erubbia/erubbia/README.md

 ## Hi there 👋

+## About me

+I am a Master student in EPFL 👩‍🔬  who is passionate about computational chemistry.

+Thanks for dropping by :shipit:

 <!--
 **erubbia/erubbia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.